Sunday, April 26, 2009

 Before long, the folks at Fleer were marketing Diemer's creation and Diemer himself was teaching cheeky salesmen to blow bubbles, to demonstrate exactly what made this gum different from all other gums.
 The only food coloring in the factory was pink.
 Walter used it.
 That is why most bubble gum today is pink.

 Gilbert Mustin, President of Fleer named the gum Dubble Bubble and it controlled the bubble-gum market unchallenged for years, at least until Bazooka came along to share the wealth.
 Walter Diemer stayed with Fleer for decades, eventually becoming a senior vice president.
 He never received royalties for his invention, his wife told the newspapers, but he didn't seem to mind; knowing what he'd created was reward enough.
 Sometimes he'd invite a bunch of kids to the house and tell them the story of his wonderful, accidental invention.
-Then he'd hold bubble-blowing contests for them.
+Then he'd hold bubble-blowing contests for them.new gum!

 bigb creates a new bubble gum called bubblegum.